Certificate in Education (Lifelong Learning),

-This is a blended learning course, meaning that as well as spending two days in the Northern College’s Wentworth Castle base in South Yorkshire (residential accommodation and childcare is available at very reasonable rates) approximately once a month, there are significant additional requirements in terms of online engagement, tutorials and teaching practice.
+Whilst you will be a student of the University of Huddersfield your place of study will be The Northern College’s Wentworth Castle base in South Yorkshire.
+It is a blended learning course, meaning that as well as spending two days in college (residential accommodation and childcare is available at very reasonable rates) approximately once a month, there are significant additional requirements in terms of online engagement, tutorials and teaching practice.

 By operating together through HUDCETT (The Consortium for Post Compulsory Education & Training), the University and the colleges are able to ensure that you receive high quality tuition.
 The University of Huddersfield is one of the best centres in the country for teacher education.
 In May 2007, the University was awarded national status as a Centre for Excellence in Teacher Training (CETT).

 - Professional Graduate Certificate in Education or